 A lot of what we know is grounded in stories.
 Some stories tend to repeat themselves, and once they do enough, it's been hypothesized that we genericize the stories into something called a schema.
-I work to extract this type of world knowledge from language data and apply it to problems that would otherwise be inaccessible quantitative analysis.
+I work to extract this type of world knowledge from language data and apply it to problems that would otherwise be inaccessible to quantitative analysis.

 My dissertation focuses on the extraction of these sorts of schemas---particularly leveraging and improving techniques pioneered by Nate Chambers and Dan Jurafsky---to understand their distribution and properties, and how to apply this knowledge to practical, real-world tasks.

-You can find more information on this vein of research here.
+You can find more information on this thread of research here.